aces/Loris/docs/HelpStyleGuide.md

 * Break up large blocks of text.
 It's more visually pleasing and less intimidating.

 For more information, including research studies conducted, on the use and value of Plain Language, please see [this article](https://www.nngroup.com/articles/plain-language-experts/) and feel free to browse the rest of this website for further helpful details, tips, and tricks.

+In addition to the above guidelines, we use [Alex JS](https://github.com/get-alex/alex)$ to help us create documentation that is friendly and accessible.